EmmettJT/Thompson_et_al_2026/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Copyright 2025 Emmett Thompson, University College London
+Copyright 2026 Thompson _et al_., University College London